richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 ### 3. Resolve images that appear blank in Viva Engage conversation threads

-Files attached to community posts are stored in the SharePoint’s document library that backs up the community.
+Files attached to community posts are stored in the SharePoint document library that backs up the community.
 Files are stored in the path **Documents > Apps > Viva Engage**.

 If the library location changes, files and images attached to community posts could appear blank.
 To solve this issue, take the following steps: